NEXT POST

 Grant Polachek, Head of Branding, SquadHelp

-We put in a lot of effort to improve our interview processes and hire over 300 people here at Belkins, and the two things that helped us the most were:
+We put in a lot of effort to improve our job interview processes and hire over 300 people.
+The two things that helped us the most were simpler job descriptions and interview surveys

-A lot of companies like to publish these broad, detailed job descriptions, but our data shows that this approach overcomplicated the process a lot.
-Instead, we made our job descriptions simple and straight to the point, where almost every element was advertised as a must-have for the interview process.
+A lot of companies like to publish these broad, detailed job descriptions.
+But, our data shows that this approach overcomplicated the process a lot.
+Instead, we made our job descriptions simple and direct, where almost every element was advertised as a must-have for the interview process.

 Michael Maximoff, Co-founder and Managing Partner, Belkins